 - To comply with government agency or court orders

 - If you give us your written permission

 We may refuse to issue, deactivate, revoke, suspend or cancel your Card at any time with or without notice to you, other than as required by law.
 This includes deactivating or canceling your Card if it has been lost or stolen to prevent unauthorized transactions.
 You agree not to use your Card once it has been deactivated, revoked, suspended or canceled.
 We may also limit your use of the Card, including limiting or prohibiting specific types of transactions.
-If you would like to cancel your Card, you may do so at any time by contacting us directly via the Online Banking Services or by emailing us at email@example.com.
+If you would like to cancel your Card, you may do so at any time by contacting us directly using our online support tools on our website or app.

 The cancellation of your Card privileges will not otherwise affect your rights and obligations related to your Account.